xanmolx/hacktoberfest-blog/_posts/2017-10-06-80-20-rule-for-your-website.markdown

 If you are looking to increase your website’s overall results while putting in less work into your online presence, then the 80/20 rule is the way to go.
 Correctly utilizing this general rule of thumb regarding your website will assist in you receiving:

-Higher Conversion Rates
-Increased Number of Subscribers & Members and Best of All More Sales
+Higher Conversion Rates, Increased Number of Subscribers & Members and Best of All More Sales

 But what is this rule that can effectively assist you in taking your website to the top of the search engines, in the eyes of your target market, and bring the resulting revenue in?
 The 80/20 Rule, or better known as the Pareto Principle simply states 80% of our results come from 20% of our efforts.
 When applying this consideration to your website we can see that 80% of our desired results come from only 20% of the elements within your website.
 The remaining 80% of your website in this consideration only provides you with 20% of your desired results.
 Funny how the majority seems to be the lesser effective of the two in this case but sometimes the truth is bewildering.